 Is their Smart Home Security System worth the Price?

-Last updated: September 14th, 2016.
+Last updated: January 2nd, 2017.
 Vivint is the show it off, gotta-have-it-all security system.
 Their home automation is smooth and you feel as if your home turned into a luxury hotel.
 With that luxury comes with a higher price tag.
 Expect $10-15 more per month than other companies.
-Vivint had a rocky past and re-branded from APX Alarm years ago.
+Vivint had a rocky past and re-branded from APEX Alarm years ago.
 In the most recent years they have branched away from being a standalone security company into offering other services such as internet and solar energy.
 In June of 2015, they added a camera doorbell so you can always see who is at your door before you answer it.

 - Lots of equipment points per package